Solana-Debugger/save-input/README.md

 cargo-test-sbf test_create_realm --test process_create_realm -- --exact --nocapture
 ```

-The output will be in `governance/program/debug_input`, with one folder per saved transaction
+The output will be in `governance/program/debug_input`, with one folder per transaction

 ## Required dependencies